 Anvilicious: The book pulls no punches in its condemnation of capitalism.

 Jerkass Woobie: Jurgis.
-Would be a completely sympathetic character, were it not for the fact that he impulsively beats up his wife's boss, which lands him in jail.
+He would've been a completely sympathetic character, had he not purposely beats up his wife's boss, which lands him in trouble in the first place.

 Nausea Fuel: The descriptions of what was going into the nation's food.
 Dead rats and injured workers aren't most people's idea of savory.

 The book states that some of the stuff that went into the meat vats was so bad, it made dead rat look like a trifle in comparison.